 This will not have an adverse impact current faculty and staff since they are and will continue to teach and support students in the Bachelor of Science in Computer Science program offered by the School of Electrical Engineering and Computer Science.
 Indeed, this will have a positive impact on staff as it will constitute a considerable administrative time savings not having to provide upkeep on the program and save advising time not having to explain the difference to first year or students going through admissions.

-Impact on or responses of other degree programs, departm ents, colleges or campuses:
+Impact on or responses of other degree programs, departments, o colleges or campuses:

-e BACS program will not impact of the BACS program will not in t
+e BACS program will not impact other tricities of the BACS program will not impact other tricities of the BACS program will not impact other tricities of the BACS program will not impact other tricities of the BACS program will not impact other tricities of the BACS program will not impact other tricities of the BACS program will not impact other tricities of the BACS program will not impact other tricities of the BACS program will not impact other tricities of the BACS program will not impact other tricities of the BACS program will not impact other tricities of the BACS program will not impact other tricities of the BACS program will not impact other tricities of the BACS program will not impact other tricities of the BACS program will not impact other tricities of the BACS program will not impact of the BACS program will not include the BACS program will not include the BACS program will not impact of the BACS pro

-Impact on or responses of other stake holders (e.g., advisor ry or alumni groups):
+Impact on or responses of other stake holders (e.g., advisory or a alumni groups):

-The advisory board m embers were supportive of disc continuing the BACS prog gram.
+· embers were supportive of discontin

-SIGNATURES: The I have reviewed and ap names typed below certify tha proved this proposal: t the relevant academic and campus officials
+SIGNATURES: The I have reviewed and ap names typed below certify that the proved this proposal: relevant academic and campus officials

 Chair Signature: Dr. Partha Pande Date:

 Chair Signature Dr. Changki Mo Date:

 Dean Signature: Dr. Mary Rezac Date:

-→ Submit to the Prov ost's Office at provost.deg.cha nges@wsu.edu
+→ Submit to the Prov ost's Office at provost.deg.changes@ @wsu.edu

 Everett Chancellor Dr. Paul Pitre Date:

 Spokane Chancellor Dr. Daryll B. DeWald Date:

 Tri-Cities VCAA Dr. Kathleen McAteer Date:

 Vancouver VCAA Dr. Renny Christopher Date

 VP Global Campus Dr. David R. Cillay Date:

 Provost Office: Date:

 Comments: